Balanced metrics, Zoll deformations and isosystolic inequalities in $\mathbb{C}P^n$: The Class Wk

-Note that we have the following inclusions between the previously defined classes of almost Hermitian manifolds: the Kähler condition implies the almost Kähler condition, the almost Kähler condition implies the quasi-Kähler condition, and the quasi-Kähler condition implies the balanced condition.
+Note the following inclusions between the previously defined classes of almost Hermitian manifolds: Kähler $\subset$ almost Kähler $\subset$ quasi Kähler $\subset$ balanced.
 Additionally, if $n=2$, the balanced condition implies the almost Kähler condition.
 However, if $n>2$, all the inclusions are strict (\cite{gray16classes}).

-Another important relation for us is that every quasi-Kähler manifold that is also Hermitian is Kähler.
+Another important relation for us is that every quasi Kähler manifold that is also Hermitian is Kähler.
 The proof of this fact is based on the following proposition.

 \begin{prop}(cf. Corollary $4.2$ in \cite{gray}) Let $(M^{2n},J,g)$ be an almost Hermitian manifold.
-Then $(M,J,g)$ is Hermitian if and only if $H=0$. \end{prop}
+Then $(M,J,g)$ is Hermitian if and only if $\mathcal{H}=0$. \end{prop}